In this guide, we’ve outlined:

 – Preserve quality of life and working conditions for both farmers and farm workers

-– In some instances, use natural or regenerative processes where possible (over processes that involve synthetic chemicals and processes that rely heavily on man made technology)
+This is in comparison to processes that involve synthetic chemicals and processes that rely heavily on man made technology

 To sustain a method of production in the long term (and thus make it sustainable), healthy and climate change resilient soils must be maintained, biodiversity of seeds and wildlife must be promoted and the livelihoods of farmers protected.